Jean-Louis Bourgeois: Biography

-In December 2016 Bourgeois announced he was giving his $4 million historic house in New York City to the Ramapough Lenape Native American nation; they intend to use it as a meeting house.
+In December 2016 Bourgeois announced he was giving his $4 million historic house in New York City to former chief of the Ramapough Mountain Indians, Jay Van Dunk, for use as a prayer house.
 The building, located at 6 Weehawken Street in the West Village (also known as 392–393 West Street) was formerly a historic public market.
 However, he reneged on his plan.

 Death

 Bourgeois died at his home in New York City on December 8, 2022, at the age of 82.